burnedpopcorn/Modified-Firefox-Rounded-Theme/README.md

 - You rename the image to "wallpaper.jpg"
 - If it is located inside of the "/chrome" directory (which is provided in this repository)

+## Thanks To

+- Khalylexe, for the original Firefox-Rounded-Theme (https://github.com/Khalylexe/Firefox-Rounded-Theme)
+- bmFtZQ, for the newtab.css, used in his own theme, edge-frfox, and used within this theme for the round search bar
+- Me, burnedpopcorn180, for mashing them together

 ## Compatibility

 <ul>